TheSman122333/moodtrackerreal/README.md

 # moodtrackerreal

-simple project to track moods, and just give a motivational quote
+simple project to track moods, and just give a motivational quote, and a spotify playlist